School of Social Work

 A student with a bachelor’s degree in a major other than social work may take courses leading to a bachelor’s degree in social work as a second degree.
 To qualify for enrollment in social work courses as a major, the student is expected to meet all requirements for admission (i.e., 2.25 cumulative GPA and 2.5 GPA or higher in social work courses and a completed application for admission).
 The student is also expected to complete, in residence and with the required overall and social work GPAs, the specified social work courses for the BSW degree.
 The student is also expected to take other courses common to social work majors, such as 4 hours of biological sciences.
 Students interested in a second degree should also refer to the University’s requirements listed under the Second Bachelor's Degree section of this catalog under Academic Records and Policies/Multiple Degrees and Multiple Majors.

 Students entering the School of Social Work as freshmen are required to meet the admissions standards of the University set forth in the Admissions section of this catalog.
 The University accepts transferred credit from accredited associate of arts programs (see Undergraduate Transfer Admission section of this catalog).
-The School of Social Work also accepts those hours but requires that all students meet the course requirements for the bachelor of social work degree.
+The School of Social Work also accepts those hours, but requires that all students meet the course requirements for the bachelor of social work degree.
 An evaluation of each transferred course is made by the University’s Academic Records office or the registrar of the School of Social Work.
 Any transfer credit of a social work course must be approved by the program chair.
 No academic credit, course waivers, or credit for field practicum shall be granted for life experience or for previous work experience.

 Transfer credit from four-year institutions is accepted as long as the specified requirements for the BSW degree are met.
 Credit for 400-level social work courses can be granted only for such courses taken in a CSWE-accredited social work program.
-Social work courses below the 400 level taken in programs without CSWE accreditation are evaluated for transfer credit on a course-by-course basis.
+Social work courses below the 400-level taken in programs without CSWE accreditation are evaluated for transfer credit on a course-by-course basis.
 Because of the number of social work courses required of junior- and senior-level students, it is difficult for a transfer student to enter the School of Social Work after the first semester of the junior year and complete the program within an additional two-year period, unless the general education requirements have been completed during the first two years of study.
 Most transfer students attend at least one summer session.

-Any University of Alabama student who has completed 45 semester hours or more of academic work and who wishes to transfer from any other UA division into the School of Social Work must have a grade point average of at least 2.0 for all college work.
+Any University of Alabama student who has completed 45 semester hours or more of academic work and wishes to transfer from any other UA division into the School of Social Work must have a grade point average of at least 2.0 for all college work.

 Admission into the Professional Program